 Until researchers determine the dietary and other factors involved, you will have little reason to know if you have this genetic variation.
 After all, you may be one of those with little adverse effect, or you may be one with a large effect.
 As investigators perform further studies, the studies will reveal a coherent pattern of genes and external factors.
 At that point you will know the effect a particular genetic variation will have on your health.

 By using bioinformatics tools, the impact of multiple gene variant combinations combine into a dietary strategy for each individual.
 But without knowing how these other factors interact with each variant, it is premature to find out if you have this particular ApoE variation.

 Future Of Nutrigenomics

-So today we have to rely on the epidemiologic studies that are being done on populations and try to integrate those into the experimental studies.
+So today we have to rely on the epidemiological studies that are being done on populations, and try to integrate those into the experimental studies.
 Gradually the studies on the genetics of nutrition will find their place.
 Until then the best strategy is to eat high potassium foods, based on plants mostly, avoiding saturated fat, and getting other essential fats – the same diet eaten by the healthiest populations in the world.